soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 **Papers**

 **Theoretical linguistics**
 - To appear | Lee, Soo-Hwan, and Yining Nie.
 To appear.
-Korean case stacking and the nominal template.
-Proceedings of 45th Annual Penn Linguistics Conference}. | [[bibtex]]
+Korean case stacking and the nominal template. _Proceedings of 45th Annual Penn Linguistics Conference_}. | [[bibtex]]
 - 2020 | Lee, Soo-Hwan.
 2020.
 Speech act phrases in Korean nominal structures.
 Proceedings of JK 27. | [bibtex]
 - Prosody and EPP in Swahili.
 2020.
 Proceedings of AMP 2019. | [bibtex]
 - Nominal mismatches in Swahili locatives.
 2019.
 Proceedings of LSA 2019. (with Doo-Won Lee) | [bibtex]